livepeer/verification-classifier/scripts/README.md

 ```

-# Data analysis with external tools
+## Standard metrics data generation

-In this folder, it is a subfolder shell containing shell scripts in order to compute different metrics
+In this folder resides the subfolder [shell](https://github.com/livepeer/verification-classifier/tree/neural_net/scripts/shell) containing shell scripts useful to compute different metrics throughout all the generated assets.
+It uses external libraries (ffmpeg and libav) that are compiled in the build step of the Docker container.

-## evaluate-ms-ssim.sh
+### evaluate-ms-ssim.sh

-This script evaluates the ms ssim (multiscale ssim) metric.
-It expect two parameters which are the folder containing the renditions and the folder where the output is going to be stored.
+This script evaluates the ms-ssim (multiscale ssim) metric.
+It expects two parameters which are the folder containing the video renditions (attacks) and the folder where the output logs are going to be stored for later processing.

-This script compute the ms ssim metric of the original rendition against:
+This script computes the psnr and ssim metrics of the original rendition against all the resolutions of:

 - watermark
 - flip vertical